pstefanovic/grpc-load-balancing/README.md

 ## gRPC Load Balancing Options:

-1. No proxies other than kube-proxy; recreate connections on each RPC or have client-side DNS balancing and maxage
+1. No proxies other than kube-proxy; recreate connections on each RPC or have client-side DNS balancing (either with maxage or custom DNS resolver)
 2. Server-side ingress proxy without scaling support -- just run singular and huge proxy instance :)
 3. Server side ingress proxy with poor man proxy scaling - configure keepAlive connectionMaxAge and *Grace durations to eventually enforce clients to reconnect and re-resolve the DNS of the proxy. (assuming that clients implement